Rual7/Rual7/README.md

 - 🎓 Student at UniTBV — Computer Science.
 - 💻 Passionate about coding, design, and building creative digital projects
 - 🧠 Currently improving my skills in software development and visual design
-- ☕ Fueled by coffee and curiosity
+- ☕ Fueled by coffee

 ---